iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Fundamental Proximal Gradient Inequality.md

 Which is weaker.
 Note that, we gotten weaker results, but the inequality we usedis a consequence of $\mathcal M^{L^{-1}}(\cdot; y)$ being $L$ strongly convex, this is also a weaker assumptions compared to the subgradient inequality used in the proof in the previous case.
+This is crazy interesting.
+Of course, when $f \equiv 0$, this inequality reduces to the proximal inequality.